Frequently Asked Questions

 A Triple Plus and Double Plus rooms are rooms that are larger than a standard double room in Bellarmine or Campion Halls.
 Each room will come with sets of furniture (wardrobe, chair, desk, and mattress) and beds that align with the number of occupants.
 The Triple Plus will come with a bunked bed as well as a third, separate bed.
 In most triples the third bed comes lofted (raised to 64 inches).

 Beds will only be bunked if facilities receives permission from all students in the room.
-Our facilities staff also asks that you be as detailed as possible when requesting a lofted bed (meaning which side of the room and what height - some bed frames provide more flexibility to be raised in 6" increments).
+Our facilities staff also asks that you be as detailed as possible when requesting a lofted bed (meaning which side of the room and what height - some bed frames provide more flexibility to be raised in 6-inch increments).

 Meal Plans